 Keep in mind that couponing is free money and you just need to learn how to do it.
 Just make sure to only buy things that you need and will use.
 Spending money on something just because you have a coupon will negate your savings.

-Pro tip: If a store is out of an item you want and it’s on a really good sale, ask for a rain check.
+Pro Tip: If a store is out of an item you want and it’s on a really good sale, ask for a rain check.
 Most stores will give you a rain check that says they will honor the sale price at a later date since the item is out of stock.
 Come back the following week once the item is no longer on sale.
 Now, you can use your rain check combined with a coupon to get big savings.
 Check the store’s coupon policy to make sure you can combine a rain check with a coupon.

 This will help you figure out if couponing is worth your time.
-If you use coupons wisely and combine them with store savings, it can really help you save money on your regular, everyday purchases.
+If you use coupons wisely and combine them with store savings, they can really help you save money on your regular, everyday purchases.

 If you’re new to couponing, you’ll probably have some questions about terms you encounter on select coupons.
 Here are the answers to some of those questions and examples to make it easier to understand.

-Can I Combine Coupons?
+Can I combine coupons?